raul23/search-ebooks/README.rst

 Thus you can perform specific searches such as a "full word" search (also called "whole words only" search) or a "starts with" search.

-This is how you would perform some of these important types of search based on regular expressions:
+This is how you would perform some of the important types of search based on regular expressions:

 +---------------------------+--------------------------------------------------------------+----------------------------------------------+